-After unexplained absence, Fox News’ Neil Cavuto tells viewers his second bout with covid landed him in the ICU
+After unexplained absence, Fox News’s Neil Cavuto tells viewers his second bout with covid landed him in ICU

 Fox News host Neil Cavuto makes vaccine plea after breakthrough case: ‘Take the political speaking points and toss them’

-Cavuto is among the Fox News hosts and commentators who have recommended that viewers get the vaccine.
+Cavuto is among the Fox News hosts and commentators who have recommended that viewers get a vaccine.
 But not all of his colleagues and network commentators share his views.

-Host Tucker Carlson has repeatedly cast doubt on the efficacy of the vaccine and spoken out against vaccination requirements.
-“Almost 4,000 people died after getting the covid vaccines,” he said last May, citing self-reported data from the Vaccine Adverse Events Reporting System in a way experts say is misleading.
+Host Tucker Carlson has repeatedly cast doubt on the efficacy of the vaccines and spoken out against vaccination requirements.
+“Almost 4,000 people died after getting the covid vaccines,” he said in May, citing self-reported data from the Vaccine Adverse Events Reporting System in a way experts say is misleading.

 Fox News commentator Tomi Lahren sided with Carlson.
 “I personally will not get the covid vaccine, and I personally will not be forced to get it,” she said on her Fox Nation streaming show in April.
 “If you want to get it, by all means, please do.
 If you want to wear one, two or five masks while driving or walking alone, by all means, please do.”